php-repos/datatype-documentations/map-class.md

 assert_true(null === $result);
 assert_true([0 => $item1, 1 => $item2, 2 => $item3] === $map->items());
 ```
----

 ### values

-It returns an array of map pair's values.
+It retrieves an array of the values stored in the map.

 ```php
 public function values(): array